lmerriam/outpost-trial-day/.clinerules/memory-bank/activeContext.md

 - Added a "Need immediate access?" section for the door unlock option
 - Enhanced styling with appropriate colors and visual hierarchy
 - Removed intermediate messaging and delays for a smoother transition between pages
+- Applied Outpost's design language with black/white minimalist aesthetic
+- Added a header bar with the Outpost Hood River branding
+- Improved button styling and visual feedback

 ### Development Environment
 - Updated the application to use real API keys in local development mode